memfault/interrupt/_drafts/test-automation-renode.md

 or CircleCI.

 - Software Unit Tests - Isolated tests which perform tests on a single module.
-  Usually ran on the host machine and sometimes on an emulator or real device.
+  Usually run on the host machine and sometimes on an emulator or real device.
-- Integration Tests - Tests which perform tests on a collection of modules that interact with each other
+- Integration Tests - Tests that perform tests on a collection of modules that interact with each other
-- End-to-end Tests - Tests which exercise an entire technical stack end-to-end.
+- End-to-end Tests - Tests that exercise an entire technical stack end-to-end.
   These tests would usually communicate with some sort of backend in the cloud or mobile phone.